Sri Lanka ETA/Visa Policy

 Frequently Asked Questions

 No, the Sri Lanka ETA does not allow foreign nationals to work in Sri Lanka.
-If you wish to work in Sri Lanka, you must obtain a work visa through the Department of Immigration and Emigration in Colombo.
+To work in Sri Lanka, you must obtain a work visa through the Department of Immigration and Emigration in Colombo.